-We know that fitness trackers and sporty wearables are great at showering us with all kinds of biometric data, but it's often not all that easy to decipher exactly what those metrics mean when looking at the companion app after a workout.
-How exactly any of it is going to help you make any improvements?
+We know that fitness trackers and sporty wearables are great at showering us with all kinds of biometric data, but it's often not that easy to decipher exactly what those metrics mean when looking at the companion app after a workout.
+How exactly is any of it going to help you make improvements?

 Essential reading: How to use your fitness tracker to actually get fit